elastic/search-ui/README.md

 **Looking for a great search API?** [Elastic App Search](https://www.elastic.co/cloud/app-search-service) has a slick dashboard, powerful features, and leading relevance.

-Install the **React Search UI** and the **App Search** connector.
+Install **React Search UI** and the **App Search** connector.

 ```sh
 # Install React Search UI and a Connector, like the Elastic App Search Connector
 npm install --save @elastic/react-search-ui @elastic/search-ui-app-search-connector
 ```

-_Note: The Search UI is in beta.
+_Note: Search UI is in beta.
 We do not recommend production use._

-## Creating a Search UI
+## Creating a search experience

 <a id="search-ui"></a>

-Use out of the box components, styles, and layouts to build a search experience quickly.
+Use out of the box components, styles, and layouts to build a search experience in a matter of minutes.

 ```jsx
 import React from "react";